da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 \\]</span>

 where <span style="color:DodgerBlue">$h^l_i$</span> is the activation of the <span style="color:DodgerBlue">$i$</span>-th neuron in the <span style="color:DodgerBlue">$l$</span>-th layer of the network after the nonlinearity.
 This constraint is applied after all nonlinearity-layers (*e.g.* ReLU-Layers) of the network, besides the final final classification layer.

+To solve the optimization with subject to Eq